-Just looking at an image you can quickly see what the text is about.
-If you click on any words in the graph, you will quickly get to the excerpt of the text where those terms co-occur next to each other.
+Using the interactive graph you can quickly understand what the text is about and get a different perspective on it.
+If you click on any words in the graph, you will quickly get to the parts of the text where those terms tend to appear.

 See the Big Picture

-Using InfraNodus you can glue together any disjointed bits and pieces of information and see how they all connect.
+Using InfraNodus you can connect any disjointed bits and pieces of information and see how they all relate.

-It will automatically convert text into network and show you which keywords or concepts tend to co-occur in your research notes, newsfeeds or Tweets.
+InfraNodus will automatically convert a text into network and show you which keywords or concepts tend to co-occur in your research notes, writings, newsfeeds, Tweets or any discourse.

 This way you will have a better idea of the topics that are present within and of the most influential concepts and keywords.